AltaPay/plugin-shopify/wiki.md

 ![shopify_gateway_config](/Docs/configuration/shopify-gateway-config.png)

 8. Save the details.
 9. Next, you need to configure the payment methods (terminals).
-See Configuring the Payment Methods (terminals) in the Shopify app for more details.
+See [Configuring the Payment Method terminals in the Shopify App](#configuring-the-payment-method-terminals-in-the-shopify-app) for more details.

-**Configuring the Payment Methods (terminals) in the Shopify app**
+## Configuring the Payment Method terminals in the Shopify app

 **Prerequisites**